How To Rank a Service Area Business (SAB) in Multiple Cities

 With DataPins’ technology, reviews and pins are added to location pages (automatically), which allows the page to rank in a city that your business has serviced but is not actually located in.
 See an example:

-Plano Roofer Organic Search
+Plano Roofer Organic Search (Screenshot)

 It’s easier to rank outside of your address city on traditional organic results (with city pages)